 Revered by some and dismissed by others, soy has taken center stage in the American diet.
-Besides the usual tofu, soy milk, edamame, miso and tempeh, soy has also been added to infant formula and even hamburger patties in school lunches.
+Besides the usual tofu, soy milk, edamame, miso and tempeh, soy has also become an alternative to milk-based infant formulas and has even been added to hamburger patties and other foods offered in school lunches.
+It is also part of the increasingly popular fad of plant-based meat hitting supermarkets and restaurant menus.
 While offering vegans and vegetarians plentiful alternatives to meat and dairy, soy-based food and their nutritional benefits have come under scrutiny.
-Some studies promote soy as a miracle food, while others warn that it is a health hazard with negative side effects for our bodies and the environment.
+Some studies promote soy as a miracle bean, while others warn that it can be a health hazard with negative side effects for our bodies and the environment.
 So, is soy-based food as healthy as we think?

 Here are three arguments suggesting that you should reconsider how much soy you eat, and three more suggesting it should remain at the top of your shopping list.